starknet-edu/starknet-accounts/README.md

 export VALIDATOR_ADDRESS=0x0613847a0c5f8f0d11d7e6d2493aeab4a79ce9867bb3fad9842c936f2b044478
 ```

 This tutorial utilizes [starknet.py](https://github.com/software-mansion/starknet.py).
+Each exercises comes with a helper python script for mission statements, contract deployments and [validator](./contracts/validator) interactions.
+Deploying contracts can take some time, so we have added a cache of deployed addresses at `contracts/account.json`.
+If you have made a change to your contract and which to deploy fresh simply delete the line from the accounts file, or set the `ACCOUNT_CACHE` environment variable to false.

-Exercises comes with a helper python script for mission statements, contract deployments and [validator](./contracts/validator) interactions.
-If you hit a roadblock the first place to look is the deployed validator contract and what it is validating for.
+The contract stubs and helper scripts will be mising crucial information for you to figure out.
+The excercises will get increasingly harder as we go.
+If you hit a roadblock the first place to look is the deployed validator contract and what it is checking for.

 ***!!!DON'T CHEAT!!!***